Kemps, also known as Camps, is a really enjoyable card game from the matching genre.

 - Each player receives 4 cards each.

-- 4 cards are dealt to the centre of the table.
+- 4 cards are dealt to the center of the table.

-- Players can exchange cards from their hands with the centre cards one at a time.
+- Players can exchange cards from their hands with the center cards one at a time.

-- Once no more exchanges are made, the centre cards are replaced with 4 new cards.
+- Once no more exchanges are made, the center cards are replaced with 4 new cards.